 - Travel restrictions: The FCO advises if there are any travel restrictions to a country, including if you are advised to avoid all travel to a country.
 This advice is updated regularly and can change from booking/planning a trip to your departure date.
 You must regularly check for the latest country specific advice here: FCO website

 - Entry requirements set by the destination country in response to COVID-19.

-- Cruise Travel: As of the 12 March 2020 the FCO advise against cruise ship travel for all British Nationals aged 70 and over and those with pre-existing health conditions.
-Further information available here: FCO press release
+- Cruise Travel: On the 12 March 2020 the FCO advised against cruise ship travel for all British Nationals aged 70 and over and those with pre-existing health conditions, full details available via this link: FCO press release

 - Be prepared before you travel, seek advice from your healthcare practitioner to ensure that you receive any necessary health advice and vaccinations.
 Do this well in advance if possible (at least 4 weeks) as courses of vaccines may take time.